codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 ```

 #### Update configuration for Codefresh-managed RabbitMQ chart
 From version **1.2.0 and higher**, we have deprecated support for the `Codefresh-managed Rabbitmq` chart.
-Bitnami public `rabbitmq` chart has replaced the `Codefresh-managed rabbitmq`.
-For the complete list of values, see the [official values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/rabbitmq/values.yaml){:target="\_blank"}.
+Bitnami public `bitnami/rabbitmq` chart has replaced the `Codefresh-managed rabbitmq`.
+For more information, see [bitnami/rabbitmq](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq).
+For the complete list of values, see the [values.yaml](https://github.com/bitnami/charts/blob/master/bitnami/rabbitmq/values.yaml){:target="\_blank"}.

 > Configuration updates are not required if you are running an external RabbitMQ service.

+> RabbitMQ chart was replaced so as a consequence values structure might be different for some parameters.

 **`existingPvc` replaced with `volumePermissions` and `persistence`**